 To help you choose the right container platform, we’ll compare the three in several areas, including configurability, ease of use, scalability, and security.

-Kubernetes Vs. Docker Vs. OpenShift: Overview
+Kubernetes Vs. Docker Vs. OpenShift: An Overview

 There is often confusion surrounding Kubernetes, Docker, and OpenShift, despite 90% of organizations using containers in production.

-As an example, Kubernetes is sometimes referred to as an all-in-one containerization platform.
+For example, Kubernetes is sometimes referred to as an all-in-one containerization platform.
 As this guide will reveal later on, that’s not true.

 Also, you might be reading this after learning Kubernetes no longer supports Docker in kubelets.
 So perhaps you are wondering which platform to use moving forward.